jarokaz/mlops-labs/examples/mlops-env-on-gcp/README.md

 ![KFP Deployment](/images/kfp.png)

-The KFP services are deployed to the GKE cluster and configured to use the Cloud SQL managed MySQL instance for ML Metadata and GCS for artifact storage.
+The KFP services are deployed to a GKE cluster and configured to use a Cloud SQL  instance for ML Metadata and Google Cloud Storage for artifact storage.
 The KFP services access the Cloud SQL through [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).
 External clients use [Inverting Proxy](https://github.com/google/inverting-proxy) to interact with the KFP services.

 The provisioning of the environment has been split into two hands-on labs.